192.168.0.1 – 192.168.o.1 is a default IP Address that is used by router companies such as TP-Link, D-Link, NETGEAR to login the admin panel settings.

 If you are unable to access 192.168.0.1 or the browser gives an error then it may be due to one of the following reasons:

-- It may be that your device isn’t connected to the network due to which the browser is unable to access 192.168.0.1.
+- It may be that your device isn’t connected to the WiFi network due to which the browser is unable to open 192.168.0.1.
 Make sure that you’re connected to the network either by an ethernet cable or wirelessly and try again.

-- Make sure you are typing the IP address correctly, don’t use “www”, “https” or misspelled value such as 192.168.o.1.
-An IP address always consist of numerical digits not alphabet.
+- Make sure you are typing the IP address correctly, don’t use “www”, “https” at the beginning of URL or misspelled value such as 192.168.o.1.
+An IP address always consists of numerical digits and not alphabets.

 - Clear your browser cache and cookies and try again.